dfoderick/ubiquity-hackathon/README.md

 Under this proposal, Providers get paid by performing specialized calculations.
 They would simply leave their computer on and when someone uses it for a calculation then they get paid.
 It is not presented here but there would probably be a P2P marketplace between the user and the provider that would perform peer discovery (match peers).

 Note the use of pushing a serialized transaction onto the stack in this example.
-It can see in the output of Hal's comsole.
+It can be seen in the output of Hal's console.

 Numerous means exist for providers to capture streams of revenue.
 Some ideas include ...
  - Transaction validation